Predicting the future by re-imagining the present

 Blue education is the process of translating blue literacy into curricula, classroom activities, community engagement, and hands-on projects.
 Blue education regarding environmental challenges in Earth's water bodies, when combined with green education — addressing terrestrial environmental challenges — makes sustainability real and relevant through experiential learning, citizen science, and collaborative projects.
 In short, blue literacy is what we aim to build, and blue education is how we get there.

-Join the Blue Projects Depot community of educators and researchers, policymakers, Blue Economy industry leaders, NGOs, entrepreneurs, and every-day people explore proven tools, resources, and real-world examples that support sustainability instruction and spark long-term stewardship of our shared blue planet.
+Join the Baltic Living Lab community of educators and researchers, policymakers, Blue Economy industry leaders, NGOs, entrepreneurs, and every-day people explore proven tools, resources, and real-world examples that support sustainability instruction and spark long-term stewardship of our shared blue planet.

 Blue Education embraces a rich variety of strategies that empower learners and educators alike—from structured lesson plans and curriculum pathways to hands-on environmental monitoring, citizen science, and immersive digital tools that connect classrooms to real-world challenges